github/docs/content/issues/trying-out-the-new-projects-experience/about-projects.md

 ## Sharing feedback

 You can share your feedback about projects (beta) with {% data variables.product.company_short %}.
-To join the conversation, see [GitHub Community discussions](https://github.com/orgs/community/discussions/categories/issues).
+To join the conversation, see [{% data variables.product.prodname_github_community %} discussions](https://github.com/orgs/community/discussions/categories/issues).